MPrevide/flowbroker/lib/samples/arithmetic-mean/README.md

 # About

 This is a Dojot's flowbroker node that calculates the arithmetic mean.
+This node uses the Flowbroker Context Manager that allows a given set of data to persist beyond the life of the event.

 # How to build and add it to Dojot